 Section 4.
 The Maintenance Committee shall advise the Board of Directors on all matters pertaining to the maintenance, repair, or improvement of the Common Properties and Facilities of the Association, and shall perform such other functions as the Board, in its discretion, determines.

 Section 5.
 The Environmental Control Committee shall have the duties and functions described in the Declaration applicable to the Properties.
-It shall watch for any proposals, programs, or activities which may adversely affect the residential value of the Properties and shall advise the Board of Directors regarding Association action on such matters.
+It shall watch for any proposals, programs, or activities which may adversely affect the common benefit and enjoyment of the Properties and shall advise the Board of Directors regarding Association action on such matters.

 Section 6.
 The Publicity Committee shall inform the members of all activities and functions of the Association and shall, after consulting with the Board of Directors, make such public releases and announcements as are in the best interests of the Association.